 Collaborative Family Lawyers & Mediators | Finding a solution for your family

-Family breakdown, separation, divorce, child custody disputes and property settlement negotiations can cause an incredible amount of strain and can come at a huge expense both emotionally and financially.
+Family breakdown, separation, divorce, child custody disputes and property settlement negotiations can cause an incredible amount of strain and can come at a huge toll both emotionally and financially.

 At Stanfords Solicitors and Mediators, we partner with you in planning an approach and mediate to resolve issues promptly, cost effectively and where possible, without litigation.

-The Family Law Act provides for a range of methods as to how you can reach a solution, negation, mediation, collaboration, litigation or arbitration.
-The end result of any agreement can be formalised as either a Parenting Plan, Parenting Orders, Consent Orders and Financial Agreements reflecting an adjustment of property are just a few.
+The Family Law Act provides for a range of methods as to how you can reach a Solution.
+You can resolve your issues via Negotiation, Mediation, Collaboration, Litigation or Arbitration.
+The end result of any agreement can be formalised in one of the following way

 Each family has its own unique requirements and our team will take the time to understand your situation and develop a solution to suit your family.